Deep-COVID: Predicting COVID-19 From Chest X-Ray Images Using Deep Transfer Learning

 \subsection{Small Number of COVID-19 Cases and Model Reliability}

-It is worth mentioning that since so far the number of reliably labeled COVID-19 X-ray images is very limited, and we only have 40 test images in COVID-19 class, it is hard to believe that all the sensitivity and specificity rates reported above of are reliable.
+It is worth mentioning that since so far the number of reliably labeled COVID-19 X-ray images is very limited, and we only have 100 test images in COVID-19 class, the sensitivity and specificity rates reported above may not be reliable.
 Ideally more experiments on a larger number of test samples with COVID-19 is needed to derive a more reliable estimation of sensitivity rates.
 We can however estimate the 95\% confidence interval of the reported sensitivity and specificity rates here, to see what is the possible range of these values for the current number of test samples in each class.
-The confidence interval of the accuracy rates can be calculated as Eq \ref{eq:confidence}:
+The confidence interval of the accuracy rates can be calculated as:

-where $z$ denotes the significance level of the confidence interval (the number of standard deviation of the Gaussian distribution), and accuracy is the estimated accuracy (in our cases sensitivity and specificity), and $N$ denotes the number of samples for that class.
-Here we use 95\% confidence interval, for which the corresponding value of $z$ is 1.96.
+where $z$ denotes the significance level of the confidence interval (the number of standard deviation of the Gaussian distribution), accuracy is the estimated accuracy (in our cases sensitivity and specificity), and $N$ denotes the number of samples for that class.
+Here we used 95\% confidence interval, for which the corresponding value of $z$ is 1.96.

-As for COVID-19 diagnostic, having a sensitive model is crucial, we choose the cut-off threshold corresponding to a sensitivity rate of 97.5\% for each model, and compare their specificity rates.
+As for COVID-19 diagnostic, having a sensitive model is crucial, we choose the cut-off threshold corresponding to a sensitivity rate of 98\% for each model, and compare their specificity rates.
 Table \ref{table_comp} provides a comparison of the performance of these four models on the test set.
-As we can see the confidence interval of specificity rates are small (around 1\%), since we have around 3000 samples for this class, whereas for the sensitivity rate we get slightly higher confidence interval (around 4.8\%) because of the limited number of samples.
+As we can see the confidence interval of specificity rates are small (around 1\%), since we have around 3000 samples for this class, whereas for the sensitivity rate we get slightly higher confidence interval (around 2.7\%) because of the limited number of samples.